Kristin Aguilera, Communications Director

 The Museum will host an opening reception for “Women of Wall Street” from 5:30 – 7:00 pm on Tuesday, June 9, with remarks by Muriel Siebert.
 Members of the press are invited to attend.
 To confirm attendance, or for more information, please contact Kristin Aguilera at 212-908-4695 or email@example.com.

 About the Museum of American Finance

 The Museum of American Finance, an affiliate of the Smithsonian Institution, is the nation’s only public museum dedicated to finance, entrepreneurship and the open market system.
-With its extensive collection of financial documents and objects, its seminars and educational programming, its publication and oral history program, the Museum portrays the breadth and richness of American financial and economic history.
-For more information, visit www.moaf.org.
-To contribute to the Museum’s Recessipedia wiki on the current financial crisis, please visit www.recessipedia.org.
+With its extensive collection of financial documents and objects, its seminars and educational programming, its publication and oral history program, the Museum portrays the breadth and richness of American financial history, achievement and practices.
+The Museum is located at 48 Wall Street, on the corner of William Street, and is open Tues–Sat, 10 am – 4 pm.
+For more information, visit www.moaf.org or connect with the Museum on Facebook or LinkedIn.